kalekdev/uni/semester-2/mathematische-methoden/notes.typ

 $
 Inverse transform:
 $
-  x_n = 1 / N sum^(N-1)_(k=0) X_k e^(-i 2 pi k / N n)
+  x_n = 1 / N sum^(N-1)_(k=0) X_k e^(i 2 pi k / N n)
 $
-Notice the frequency frequency represented as $k /N = "Current bin" / "Number of Samples"$ which has no real-world meaning.
+Notice the frequency represented as $k /N = "Current bin" / "Number of Samples" in [0, 1[$ has no real-world meaning other than a sense traversing through the range of possible frequencies in the signal.
 The sample rate of the time-domain signal is not relevant during the Fourier analysis / synthesis and is reintroduced based on the needs of the application, for example when plotting the frequency spectrum / outputing the resynthesized signal.
 After all, Fourier analysis is just a change of basis, in this case in a finite dimensional space.

+_Nyquist Theorem_ - The maximum frequency that can be accurately captured by sample rate of $f_s$ is $f_s / 2$.
+The middle frequency bin $k = (N-1)/2$ is therefore called the Nyquist bin, and subsequent bins are mirrors of the previous analysis (see Nyquist limit).

 See `../../semester-1/lineare-algebra/notes.pdf` for matrix implementation and the Fast Fourier Transform.